zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

     | 2 | 1 |
     | 3 | 1 |

-    -- The ‘order by’ clause is specified and return a cumulative count value from start row to current row in current window.
+    -- The ‘order by’ clause is specified and return a cumulative count value from start row to current row in the current window.
 ```

 ## AVG {#section_p53_fwz_vdb .section}